Links vs orange

 Chief Link Building Strategist

-Toxic links, as we’ve explained previously, alert Google that you’re using spammy link building tactics to improve your ranking on search pages.
+Toxic links, as we’ve explained previously, alert Google that you’re using spammy link-building tactics to improve your ranking on search result pages.
 These are the links you want to steer clear of.

 As we will explain shortly, unnatural links are either links on your own website that send users to irrelevant sites, or they are links on other sites that direct to yours.